 There is no compulsion in religion.
 True guidance has become clearly distinct from error.
-(Surat al-Baqara, 256)
+(Qur'an, 2:256)

 Forcing people to believe in a religion or to adopt its forms of belief is completely contrary to the essence and spirit of Islamic morality.
 According to Islam, true faith is only possible with free will and freedom of conscience.
 Of course, Muslims can advise and encourage each other about the features of Qur'anic morality.
 All believers are charged with explaining Qur'anic morality to people in the nicest manner possible.
 They will explain the beauties of religion in the light of the verse, "Call to the way of your Lord with wisdom and fair admonition..."
-(Surat an-Nahl, 125), however, they must also bear in mind the verse, "You are not responsible for their guidance, but Allah guides whoever He wills."
-(Surat al-Baqara, 272)
+(Qur'an, 16:125), however, they must also bear in mind the verse, "You are not responsible for their guidance, but God guides whoever He wills."
+(Qur'an, 2:272)

-They will never resort to compulsion, nor any kind of physical or psychological pressure.
+They will never resort to compulsion to force others to embrace faith, nor any kind of physical or psychological pressure.
 Neither will they use any worldly privilege to turn someone towards religion.
-When they receive a negative response to what they say, Muslims will reply along the lines of: "To you your religion, and to me, mine" (Surat al-Kafirun, 6)
+When they receive a negative response to what they say, Muslims will reply along the lines of: "To you your religion, and to me, mine" (Qur'an, 109:6)

-The world we live in contains societies with all kinds of beliefs: Christian, Jewish, Buddhist, Hindu, atheist, deist and even pagan.
-Muslims living in such a world must be compassionate towards all beliefs they come up against, no matter what they may be, and behave forgivingly, justly and humanely.
-This responsibility placed on believers is to invite people to the beauty of the religion of Allah by means of peace and compassion.
-The decision whether or not to implement these truths, whether or not to believe, lies with the other party.
+The world contains societies with all kinds of beliefs: Christian, Jewish, Buddhist, Hindu, atheist, deist and even pagan.
+Muslims must be compassionate towards all beliefs they come up against, no matter what they may be, and behave forgivingly, justly and humanely.
+This responsibility placed on believers is to live by the beauty of the religion of God by means of peace and compassion.
+The decision whether or not to implement these truths, whether or not to believe, lies with each individual himself.
 Forcing that person to believe, or trying to impose anything on him, is a violation of Qur'anic morality.
-In fact, Allah issues a reminder to believers in the Qur'an:
+In fact, God issues a reminder to believers in the Qur'an:

-If your Lord had willed, all the people on the earth would have believed.
+If your Lord had willed, all the people on the Earth would have believed.
 Do you think you can force people to be believers?
-(Surah Yunus, 99)
+(Qur'an, 10:99)

 We know best what they say and you [O Muhammad] are not a compeller over them.
 But warn by the Qur'an whoever fears My warning.
-(Surah Qaf, 45)
+(Qur'an, 50:45)

 A model of society in which people are forced to worship is completely contradictory to Islamic morality.
-Belief and worship should be directed to Allah by the free will of the individual.
+Belief and worship should be directed to God by the free will of the individual.
 If a system imposes belief and worship on people, then they will act as if they are religious out of fear of that system.
 This will mean the encouragement of hypocrisy and no Muslim would approve that.
-From the point of view of Islamic morality, what really counts is that religion should be lived for Allah's good pleasure in an environment where peoples' consciences are totally free.
+From the point of view of Islamic morality, what really counts is that religion should be lived with the love of God, for God's good pleasure, mercy and paradise in an environment where peoples' consciences are totally free.